 When my freezer bag-o-bananas is getting full, chocolate chip banana bread is usually pretty high on my list of things to make.
 It’s easy, it’s always a crowd pleaser, and it makes my kitchen smell delicious.

-There are thousands of recipes out there, from Plain Jane banana bread with no add-ins all the way to crazy concoctions like cinnamon streusel topped cream cheese stuffed nutella swirl peanut butter chip banana bread, which seems to me like someone just opened their cabinets and dumped everything in.
+There are thousands of recipes out there, from Plain Jane banana bread with no add-ins all the way to crazy concoctions like cinnamon streusel topped cream cheese stuffed nutella swirl peanut butter chip banana bread.

 Prefer pecans or walnuts to hazelnuts?
 Go for it.
 Want to add in some peanut butter chips?
 Sounds great!
 Feel like topping with some cinnamon streusel?
 You be you, friend.
 This recipe is made for adaptation.

 Tips and Tricks for the Best Chocolate Chip Banana Bread

 - Use very ripe bananas!
 Under-ripe bananas are not only less sweet and harder to mash, but will also lower the pH of your batter.